 Should you wish to reduce your odds of facing any of the penalties outlined above, you would be wise to make it as difficult as possible for the prosecuting attorney to convict you.
 A skilled drug paraphernalia lawyer, such as Craig Orent, can help you do just that.

 At the Orent Law Offices, we believe that everyone who is charged with a crime in the state of Arizona deserves a staunch legal defense.
-When you come to our Phoenix criminal attorneys for assistance with your drug paraphernalia case, attorney Orent will:
+When you come to our defense attorneys for assistance with your drug paraphernalia case, attorney Orent will:

 When searching your person, your residence, or your car, the police must respect your Fourth Amendment right to avoid unreasonable search and seizure.
 When questioning you about the items that they find, they must respect your Fifth Amendment right to avoid self-incrimination.
 Unfortunately, they do not always fulfill their obligations.